libadblockplus-android

 preferred.

 Other thing to take into account is synchroization time.
-If you have configured setDisabledByDefault
+If you have configured `setDisabledByDefault` and then enable

 engine, first synchronization will be done only after some time.
 You can combine configuration with